MV Catriona: Service

 CalMac's hybrid ferries are designed to operate on many of the short crossing routes around the Clyde and Hebrides.
 Catriona displaced MV Loch Tarbert on the Claonaig-Lochranza crossing to meet increasing demand on this route in 2016.

 In June 2017, MV Loch Bhrusda provided additional sailings on the Claonaig-Lochranza route alongside Catriona while MV Isle of Arran was away at James Watt Dock for emergency repairs.

 In January 2018, Catriona was the relief vessel on the Largs-Cumbrae ferry crossing while MV Loch Shira went for overhaul.

 In March 2019, Catriona operated a shuttle service on the Claonaig-Lochranza crossing after MV Caledonian Isles sustained damage to her bow visor as a result of ramming the pier at Brodick.

+In November 2023, Catriona relieved Lochinvar on the service between Lochaline and Fishnish, Isle of Mull.

+In February and March 2024, Catriona operated an enhanced timetable between Lochranza and Claonaig rather than the timetabled daily return from Tarbert to Lochranza.
+This was due to capacity issues on the Ardrossan to Brodick service owing to the removal from service of MV Caledonian Isles and her replacement with the smaller MV Isle of Arran.